ZenarchistCode/ZenRepairWells/readme.txt

 When a player repairs a well, "Repaired" will be set to 1 and all players can use that well without needing to repair it until its timer runs out.

 Once the UNIX timestamp "BreakTime" expires, the well will be set back to broken ("Repaired": 0) and players can no longer use the well without repairing it first.
+Each well's repaired status updates on server restarts, so the well will not break again until the timer expires and the server restarts.

 An example JSON config is included in the mod folder.